-Emily will be sharing stories of many diversities.
+Karen shares nature based stories and interactive creative storytelling.
 She connects us to cultural elements of the landscape and our neighbours.
 Folk tales share insights into a deeper world of our ancestors' connection with plants, the land and to each other.
 She incorporates props and tools to help to embed the message within the stories.

-Emily sets a relaxed storytelling environment, which can be unconventional.
+Karen sets a relaxed storytelling environment, which can be unconventional.
 The audience has been known to listen whilst sat comfortably in a nearby tree and participants are free to carry on with any activities or crafts they are immersed in during storytime.
-Any participants are welcome to join in with telling their own story or read alongside Emily.
+Any participants are welcome to join in with telling their own story or read alongside her.

 We understand unforeseen circumstances can affect attendance.

 Adverse Weather - We will need to cancel in high winds, treacherous conditions or very high temperatures.